Table of Contents

 Unfortunately for most parents, traditional medicine has not updated their understanding of what’s causing it and how to best take care of it for some time, leaving most families, like Nathan’s family, with only traditional treatment options like physical therapy that do not get to the root cause of the problem.

 Nathan’s torticollis was affecting his quality of life in many different ways.
 He struggled to hit his milestones, felt stiff, uncomfortable, and locked up most of the time, and suffered from constant ear infections.
 His mom was desperate to find help and relief for her baby because his occupational therapy wasn’t doing the trick.

-Fortunately, however, there is a huge shift happening in this generation of parents where they are seeking out Pediatric Chiropractic more often and earlier than ever before!
+While researching one night, Nathan’s rock star momma stumbled upon chiropractic care.
+Fortunately, there does seem to be a shift happening in this generation of parents who are seeking out Pediatric Chiropractic more often and earlier than ever before!
 These parents and families are seeing incredible results with a more gentle, effective, long-lasting approach to their child’s torticollis.

 Torticollis in an infant is a stiff, stuck, and twisted neck where the child’s head is continually bent to one side, making it difficult to turn and rotate their head and neck in both directions.